fpereiro/proof/notes.md

 configuration                        behaviour
 mconf   symbol              operations              final mconf

-b        none               Pe,    R                     b1 b1       none               Pe,    R                     b2 b2       none               P0,    R                     b3
+b        none               Pə,    R                     b1 b1       none               Pə,    R                     b2 b2       none               P0,    R                     b3
 b3       none               Pnone, R                     b4
 b4       none               P0,    L                     b5
 b5       none               Pnone, L                     o
 ```

-The type 2 expansion of `b` doesn't have to exhaust all possibilities, since we know that this configuration is only called at the beginning on a blank tape - it becomes only slightly less trivial to figure out what to print when the machine backtracks, but a simple straightforward representation of what happens at the beginning should do.
+The type 2 expansion of `b` doesn't have to exhaust all possibilities, since we know that this configuration is only called at the beginning on a blank tape - it becomes only slightly less trivial to figure out what to print when the machine backtracks, but a simple straightforward representation of what happens at the beginning is sufficient.
+Namely, when it backtracks the first time, we know that there's a blank on that square.

 - Type 2 expansion of `o`: